jabk81220/Hybrid-Identity-with-Entra-ID/Labfiles/Lab03-Implement-and-use-PIM.md

 ### Task 1 - Assign Azure resource roles

-1. Open a browser tab and sign in to Microsoft Entra Admin center using your lab credentials.
+1. Open a browser tab and sign in to Microsoft Entra Admin Center using your lab credentials.

     ```
     https://entra.microsoft.com